 Sample programs include those at Columbia, Stanford, University of Maryland, and University of North Carolina at Chapel Hill.

-For additional information regarding jobs, internships, events, alumni networking opportunities and resources in publishing and journalism, be sure to select your career fields of interest in WildcatLink.
-To sign up, simply log in to WildcatLink and go to the 'Academic' tab in your profile.
+For additional information regarding jobs, internships, events, alumni networking opportunities and resources in publishing and journalism, be sure to select your career fields of interest in Handshake.
+To sign up, simply log in to WildcatLink and edit your Job Interests in your Profile.